 - Sausage gravy (recipe below)

-- 1 tbsp sausage seasoning (or more to taste)**
+- 1 tablespoon sausage seasoning or more to taste** or more to taste**

 - 1 cup wheat gluten

-- 1 cup water (and maybe 1 or two ice cubes)
+- 1 cup water and 1 or two ice cubes

-- 1 tsp Better Than Bouillon No Beef flavor (or “beef” flavored bouillon of your choice)*
+- 1 teaspoon Better Than Bouillon No Beef flavor

-- 1 tsp Better Than Bouillon No Chicken flavor (or “chicken” flavored bouillon of your choice)*
+- 1 teaspoon Better Than Bouillon No Chicken flavor

 - 1 tablespoon maple syrup

 - 1 teaspoon olive oil